DuncteBot/SkyBot/README.md

 # Support
 If you need any support please join our [Discord server][discordLink] <br />
-If you want to support development of the bot [consider to be come a patron][patronLink]
+If you want to support development of the bot [consider to become a patron][patronLink]

 # How to invite the bot to a server?